phngyn/Webscrape_Rings/README.md

   - Wedding dresses
   - Designer dresses

+## Current version
 The current python script:
 1. Loops through the engagement ring pages
-1. Records each post url into a data list file
+1. Records each post url into a text file
-1. Loops through the urls to collect data on the rings:
+1. Loops through each ring and collects:
     1. Price
     1. Carat
     1. Clarity
     1. Shape
     1. Color

-Future plans
+## Future plans
 The script will pull listings from all categories and all attributes.